ig0rnig0r/lightpollution_image_proc_1/README.md

 Additionally the reference is crosschecked at the beginning, and also the number of fully saturated pixels are given (used to discuss if some super-bright light sources in reality are even brighter but the sensor clipped).

-The script output is written to "output.txt" to show the relative measurement results.
+The script output is written to "output.txt" to show the relative measurement results...